mbove1229/654.Final/README.md

 This project uses data from the Stanford Open Policing Project, I analyzed whether vehicle search rates differ by race in Nashville, TN.
-The Data folder contains all the R code that I created in order to run the statitical tests I deemed necessary to come to my conclusion
+The Data folder contains all the R code that I created in order to run the statitical tests I deemed necessary to come to my conclusion.